 Genome wide recombination rate estimates for both sexes

-We used counts of MLH1 foci per cell to estimate the genome wide recombination rates across our panel of 14 wild derived inbred strains sampled from three subspecies within the house mouse species complex; M. m. domesticus, M. m. musculus and M. m. molossinus.
-Mean MLH1 foci counts for each mouse were quantified from a total of 1867 spermatocytes and 1409 oocytes.
+We used counts of MLH1 foci per cell to estimate the genome- wide recombination rates across our panel of in 14 wild- derived inbred strains sampled from three subspecies within the house mouse species complex;of house mice: M. m. domesticus, M. m. musculus and M. m. molossinus.
+Mean MLH1 foci counts for each XX mice mouse were quantified from an average of XX spermatocytes per male (for a total of 1,867 spermatocytes) and XX oocytes per female (for a total of 1867 spermatocytes and 1,409 oocytes).

+Graphical comparisons between the two sexes reveal several patterns (Figure 1A).
+First, recombination rate differs between females and males in most strains.
+Second, the direction and magnitude of heterochiasmy varies among strains.
+Although the majority of strains show higher recombination rates in females (following the pattern in laboratory mice), two musculus strains and one molossinus strain exhibit male-biased heterochiasmy.
+Hence, relative recombination rates in the two sexes are evolutionarily labile.

 The general patterns of heterochiasmy in house mouse are displayed in Figure 1A.
 Taking note of the direction and the magnitude of the sex differences, our results confirm two general patterns: i) genome wide recombination rates averages are greater in females compared to males (female biased heterochiasmy) and ii) the degree of heterochiasmy (Female:Male ratio) is generally low, ranging from 1.17 in domesticusG to 1.02 in domesticusLEW.
 Three notable exceptions of male biased heterochiasmy are the strains musculusPWD, molossinusMSM and musculusSKIVE, with heterochiasmy values of 0.88, 0.9 and 0.96 respectively.

-Examining the mouse means of MLH1 foci per cell separately for each sex reveal distinct patterns of variation (Figure 1 B and C).
-The female means are evenly distributed around the sex-wide mean of approximately 25 MLH1 foci per cell (Figure 1 B).
-While in males, the strain specific means separate more clearly into two groups of high genome wide recombination rates near 30 MLH1 foci per cell and low genome wide recombination rates, near 23 MLH1 foci per cell (Figure 1 C).
+Separately eExamining the mouse means of MLH1 foci per cell separately for each sex reveal points to distinct patterns of variation (Figure 1 B- and C).
+FThe female recombination ratesmeans are evenly distributed around the sex-wide mean of approximately 25 MLH1 foci per cell (Figure 1 B).
+While in males, the strainIn stark contrast, males specific means separate more clearly into two groups of strains with high genome wide recombination rates (near 30 MLH1 foci per cell) and low genome wide recombination rates (, near 23 MLH1 foci per cell) (Figure 1 C).

-Evolutionary Framework
+Partitioning variation in recombination rate